maelys-mcardle/adventure/examples/ottawa/entities/people/potluck/Finn/text.md

 ## helpWithMove: I'll help you move

 You tell Finn you'll help them move.
+She smiles.

 "Oh great!
 Thanks, I'll message you in a week."